Iran and Israel tensions rising in a dangerous 'game of bluff'

 Prof Badie said “careful interpretation” was needed of continuing geopolitical tensions between Iran and Israel.

-US, UK, French, Jordanian aid in addition to reports of support from other Arab countries in destroying Iranian drones on Saturday does not imply, as multiple media reports have claimed, a strategic realignment in the region or a new air-defence alliance, he added.
+US, UK, French and Jordanian assistance, in addition to reports of support from other Arab countries, in destroying Iranian drones on Saturday does not imply, as media reports have claimed, a strategic realignment in the region or a new air-defence alliance, he added.

 “It is a defensive reaction,” said Prof Badie.
 “The so-called Global South follows fluid diplomatic options that adapt to circumstances.”